 The following Master's degrees are offered by JLU:JLU's Faculty 09 offers further.

-- catering companies,
+- Management in communal catering

 - Further Information: Documents